 His response made her halt.
-Rose had just been joking, but his response brought new questions to her mind.
-What were they?
+She'd just been joking, but then—what were they?
 Which one was the one he used with her?
 Did anyone else see the one she saw?
 Most importantly—

 "Stop it," she finally snapped in the middle of his sentence.
 "You say all these things like you're the world's punching bag, looking for pity.
 But really, you're just looking for attention.
 So stop sounding like you're better than everyone else."

-Scorpius turned to her in an almost curious manner, their eyes locked once again.
-She still didn't understand what his gaze did to her, but it made all the veins in her body throb.
+Scorpius turned to her in an almost curious manner, their eyes locked.
+She didn't understand what his gaze did to her, but it made all the veins in her body throb.

-But then he resumed his vacant stare at the courtyard with his barely-there smirk.
+But then his stare turned vacant, above his barely-there smirk.
 "You always do understand me best, Rose."

 Her confession arrived on a particularly sunny spring day.
 She found him after his class with Hagrid.
 There was no forewarning, just a simple, "You know, right?"

-Scorpius drew in a deep breath, his steps slowing before coming to a stop.
-When he finally lifted his eyes, they held a strange compassion she rarely ever saw from him.
-Apologetic.
-Pitying.
+Scorpius drew in a deep breath, his steps slowing before coming to a complete stop.
+When he finally lifted his eyes, they held a compassion she rarely ever saw from him.

-Rose didn't need to hear the words spelled out for her.
-She had already half-expected his answer, but it didn't make it hurt any less.
-Their relationship had gone beyond the call of mere friendship long ago.
-She didn't understand what was missing.
+Rose didn't need to hear it spelled out.
+She expected this answer but that didn't make it hurt any less.
+Their relationship had gone beyond the call of mere friendship long ago and she didn't understand what was missing.

-"You still mean a lot to me, Rose," he said, reaching for her hand, but she pulled away.
+"You still mean a lot to me, Rose."
+Scorpius reached for her hand, but she pulled away.

 She didn't want to unravel an enigma without a prize at the end.

-Everything went back to normal the next day, as if her confession never happened.
+Everything was normal the next day, as if her confession never happened.
 Scorpius knew exactly how to make Rose feel better, and she couldn't hold a grudge anyway.
-He was going to avoid the topic like they always did when they hit somethings particularly sensitive, but after going on pure assumptions for so long, she needed answers.
+He was going to avoid the topic, the solution to every struck nerve, but after going on guesswork for so long, Rose needed answers.

 They were sitting in the common room studying for their O.W.L.s when she asked, "Why not?"